 Treatments and Therapies for Cerebral Palsy

+Cerebral Palsy (CP) is a motor disorder associated with unusual or involuntary movements.
 The effects of cerebral palsy (CP) vary greatly from person to person.
-Likewise, there is a wide array of treatments and therapies that can improve function and minimize pain in people with cerebral palsy.
-These range from therapies that can help optimize an individual’s abilities to surgical and medical interventions to decrease functional impairments and muscle-stress symptoms.
-A person with cerebral palsy will often benefit from combining multiple types of treatment and therapy into a comprehensive healthcare plan.
+There is no cure for cerebral palsy, but there are a variety of treatments and therapies that can improve function and minimize pain.
+These range from therapies that can help optimize an individual’s abilities, to surgical and medical interventions that can decrease symptoms of functional impairments and muscle tension.
+A person with cerebral palsy will often benefit from combining multiple types of treatments and therapies into a comprehensive healthcare plan.

-Medications for Cerebral Palsy
+Cerebral Palsy Medications

-Anticholinergic medications: These drugs can inhibit the parasympathetic nerve responses that cause involuntary muscle movements and excessive drooling.
+- Anticholinergic medications: These drugs can inhibit the parasympathetic nerve responses that cause involuntary muscle movements and excessive drooling.

-Anti-inflammatory medications: Anti-inflammatories can be used to manage pain symptoms in people with cerebral palsy.
+- Anti-inflammatory medications: Anti-inflammatories can be used to manage pain symptoms in people with cerebral palsy.
 These include anti-inflammatory corticosteroids, nonsteroidal anti-inflammatory drugs (NSAIDs) and over-the-counter medications such as Tylenol.

 Medical Equipment for Cerebral Palsy

-Intrathecal baclofen pump: Please see “medications.”
+- Intrathecal baclofen pump: Please see “medications.”

-Feeding tubes: People with severe cerebral palsy may be unable to feed themselves, and require a nasogastric (inserted through the nose) or gastronomy (inserted directly into the abdomen) tube.
+- Feeding tubes: People with severe cerebral palsy may be unable to feed themselves and require a nasogastric (inserted through the nose) or gastronomy (inserted directly into the abdomen) tube.

-Surgeries for Cerebral Palsy
+Cerebral Palsy Surgeries

 Some types of surgery that may benefit people with cerebral palsy include the following:

-Insertion of intrathecal baclofen pump: Please see “medications.”
+- Insertion of intrathecal baclofen pump: Please see “medications.”

-Therapy for Cerebral Palsy
+Cerebral Palsy Therapies

-Legal Help for Cerebral Palsy
+Get Legal Help for Cerebral Palsy

 Cerebral palsy can be caused by a number of factors, including an injury or oxygen-depriving event at or near the time of birth.
 In some cases, cerebral palsy can emerge as the result of medical negligence.
-One common example of this is failure of medical professionals to perform an emergency C-section when a baby is showing signs of fetal distress.
-A baby in distress is oxygen deprived, and may develop a condition called hypoxic-ischemic encephalopathy (HIE), which can lead to cerebral palsy.
+One common example of this is the failure of medical professionals to perform an emergency C-section when a baby is showing signs of fetal distress.
+A baby in distress is oxygen-deprived and may develop a condition called hypoxic-ischemic encephalopathy (HIE), which can lead to cerebral palsy.
 If medical professionals fail to recognize signs of distress and/or take appropriate actions to treat a baby with HIE (such as quickly administering hypothermia therapy), this is medical malpractice.

-Free Case Review | Available 24/7 | No Fee Until We Win
+Free Case Review | Available 24/7 | No Fee Unless We Win

 Disclaimer: This page is intended solely as an educational tool for parents.
 It is not intended as – and should not be mistaken for – medical advice.